Stock Menu Stock Issues Spinoff Shares Stock Decoder Where is my stock? Unclaimed property Admins and Brokers Cost Basis Taxes Index of Stock Pages

 If you paid tax on the 2017 transaction, the cost basis for your MFGP stock should be reset to approx. $29.34/share, instead of being linked to the cost basis of your HPE stock.
 Be sure you note this in your own records (and in your broker's records, if your broker tracks cost basis) -- so that you don't pay tax twice on the same gain.

-As of Mar 2022, no member has reported -- privately or on the HPAA forums -- that a return has been questioned due how they reported the 2017 Micro Focus spinoff.
+As of Mar 2023, no member has reported -- privately or on the HPAA forums -- that their return has been questioned by the IRS due to how they reported the 2017 Micro Focus spinoff.

 If interested in the background details: HPE Micro Focus Spinoff - Details